BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 - USC has played 10 games, with three wins against the spread.

-- The Trojans have been underdogs by 7 points or more two times this year and have not covered the spread once.
+- The Trojans have yet to cover the spread this season when underdogs by 7 points or more.

-- USC's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- USC's games this year have eclipsed the over/under five times in 10 opportunities (50%).

 - USC is 3-5 against the spread and 4-4 overall when the team scores more than 23.6 points.

-- USC is 3-6 against the spread and 4-5 overall when the team picks up more than 380.5 yards.
+- USC is 3-6 against the spread and 4-5 overall when the team totals more than 380.5 yards.

 - The Trojans have 18 giveaways this season, while the Cougars have 19 takeaways .